ConnCaster/SSHLogger/README.md

-# SSH_CE_Monitor for GNU/Linux
+# SSH_Monitor for GNU/Linux

 ### Summary
-An utility for monitoring the execution of remote commands via SSH on your Linux PC/server and commands in outgoing SSH-connections by strace or ptrace.
+An utility for monitoring commands sent via SSH to/from your Linux PC/server by strace or ptrace on your choice.

 ### Motivation
 My main idea is to create programm, which will be able to detect and interact with SSH-connections to/from your Linux PC/server.
 This interaction is to detect new ssh-connections in runtime or scan already opened connections at the program start moment and then hidely and safely attach to their processes and log all commands, sending in these connections.
-It can be used by administrators of Linux systems, who need to detect illegal activity by ssh to/from their systems.
+It can be used by Linux systems administrators, who need to detect illegal/doubtful activity by ssh to/from their systems.

 ### Already implemented features: